tylerharter/cs301-projects/spring19/p10/stage1.md

 This one has the largest average distance to other countries.

-#### Question 19: how close is each country in South America to it's nearest neighbour?
+#### Question 19: how close is each country in South America to it's nearest neighbor?

 The answer should be in a table with countries as the index and two
 columns: `nearest` will contain the name of the nearest country and